 What is a Stonemason?

 Stonemasons have been responsible for the construction of buildings, statues and structures since the beginning of civilization.
-Some of the greatest pieces of art and most notable structures were created by stonemasonry workers.
-Some of the more popular stonemasonry works include the Easter Island statues, Taj Mahal, Stonehenge, the Egyptian Pyramids, and the Chartres Cathedral, just to name a few.
+Some of the greatest pieces of art and most notable structures were created by stonemasonry workers; the Easter Island statues, the Taj Mahal, Stonehenge, the Egyptian Pyramids, and the Chartres Cathedral, just to name a few.

 What does a Stonemason do?